IrinaMax/Domestic-Violence-in-CA/README.md

-##My work with Domestic Violence-Related Calls for Assistance
+##My work with Domestic Violence-Related Calls for Assistance using Exploratory and R code.

  The goal of this script is to get an overview of the accidents in partnership in California to study Domestic Violentce data set.